esnet/data-transfer-bootstrap/README.md

 ```
 globus.search_index
 ```
-This setting is currently not used and can be left null.
+This setting is currently not used, but is required to be set by the globus framework this project depends on.
+We typically set it to a nonsense value like `1234567-1234-1234-1234-123456789012`

 ```